ying-w/bioinformatics-figures/methylcircleplot/README.md

 ~~~~

 ###Details
-Start up an R (or Rstudio) session and load the script using
+Start up an R (or Rstudio) session with the sequence from clones in a `clone.fasta` file and this script saved in the same folder
+Start up R in that folder or use `setdir()` to navigate to the folder.
+Load the script using

 	source("methylcircleplot.R")

 If the command does not work, make sure the R working directory is in the same folder as the location of the file you downloaded
-(use `getwd()` to check and `setwd()` to change).
+(use `getwd()` to check and `setwd()` to change working dir).
 R starts in a default working directory and that is where
-it looks automatically for files such as methylcircleplot.R and the file you specify for bis.seq
+it looks automatically for files such as `methylcircleplot.R` and the file you specify for clone sequence.

 Next, specify the reference sequence and file/folder with bisulfite sequence.
 Remember to surround them with quotes.